mohammadjazbi10/house-price-prediction-using-linear-regression/Linear-Regression-Model-for-House-Price-Prediction-master/README.md

-# Linear-Regression-Model-for-House-Price-Prediction

-In this tutorial you will learn how to create Machine Learning Linear Regression Model.
-You will be analyzing a house price predication dataset for finding out price of house on different parameters.
-You will do Exploratory Data Analysis, split the training and testing data, Model Evaluation and Predictions.
+# House Price Prediction using Linear Regression

+**Machine Learning Project | AIML**

-### Problem Statement
+### Project Overview
-A real state agents want the help to predict the house price for regions in the USA.
-He gave you the dataset to work on and you decided to use Linear Regressioon Model.
-Create a model which will help him to estimate of what the house would sell for.
+I developed a Linear Regression model to predict house prices in the USA based on various features such as average area income, house age, number of rooms, population, etc.

+This project demonstrates a complete Machine Learning workflow: data exploration, visualization, model training, evaluation, and prediction.

-Dataset contains 7 columns and 5000 rows with CSV extension.
+### Dataset contains 7 columns and 5000 rows with CSV extension.
 The data contains the following columns :

 - 'Avg.
 Area Income': Avg.
 Income of householder of the city house is located in.
 - 'Avg.
 Area House Age': Avg.
 Age of Houses in same city.